notaloneproject

 What we believe

-Young people deserve to lead conversations about their own wellbeing.
+Young people deserve accurate information about their own brains — not watered-down platitudes.

 What we do

-We provide a free, anonymous loneliness quiz based on validated research.
-We collect and share stories from people who have experienced loneliness.
-We curate resources that actually help.
-And we help students start chapters at their schools that create space for connection.
+We provide a free, anonymous OCD screener based on validated research tools.
+We collect and share stories from people living with OCD.
+We curate the best treatment resources, therapist directories, and educational materials available.
+And we help students start awareness chapters at their schools to reach people before the 13-year clock runs out.

 What we don’t do